APercy/some_more_trains/somemoretrains_tram/README.md

 Tram

-This mod adds a tram to advtrains, using some code adapted from subway
+This mod adds a tram to advtrains, using the sounds and some code adapted from subway

 To set the line number, it's the same way as subway.
 You have to access the "Driver Stand" position and then the Onboard Computer.
 There you set a line number and it will show the number sign at front and back of the tram.